Information on Countryside Stewardship 2024

 Capital Grants

-Capital Grants are available as part of a revenue agreement (Mid Tier or Higher Tier) and/or as a standalone Capital Grant agreement.
-New agreements have three years to complete the capital works.
+Capital Grants may have been included as part of a revenue agreement (CS Mid Tier or Higher Tier), or could be a standalone Capital Grant agreement.
+Agreements from 2023 onwards have three years to complete the capital works.

 The Capital Grant 2024 offer provides standalone capital item agreements that deliver environment outcomes within four groups, boundaries, trees and orchards; water quality; air quality; and natural flood management.
 There is no limit to the value of capital items in these groups.
 There are 70 options available.